Design and Planning

 The design process for the current Master Plan began with the selection and hiring of an experienced and qualified architectural firm.
 Jones and Jones Architects & Landscape Architects, Ltd. were selected from a pool of five candidates on the basis of their zoo design achievements, geographic proximity to Eureka, and enthusiasm to help create a special zoo in our one-of-a-kind redwood setting.
 The planning process also involved zoo staff, Foundation Board members, and City of Eureka officials, and included two community input meetings.
 Most of the planning took place during the first six months of the master plan process; the master plan document was finalized and adopted in early 2008.

 The primary tool used in the planning process was Sequoia Park Zoo’s Institutional Collection Plan, a document first written in 2004 and revised every five years, which identifies animal species that are most appropriate for this zoo.
 Much care and research went into this plan, which used the following criteria to identify species: 1) climate and space requirements, 2) compatibility with staffing size and other zoo resources, 3) importance to conservation and the educational stories they tell, and 4) visitor appeal.

 Sequoia Park Zoo seeks to be a leading contributor to the conservation of wildlife worldwide through a robust conservation education program that connects people to wildlife by fostering an understanding of biodiversity and a sense of aesthetic wonder for the living world.

 Exhibit Organization & Themes

-With the goal of creating intimate connections between people and animals, the zoo will over time incorporate modern, natural exhibits that interpret six different animal-based themes from around the world.
+With the goal of creating intimate connections between people and animals, the zoo will over time incorporate modern, natural exhibits that interpret five different animal-based themes from around the world.

 Future Themed Zones